 At least twelve cities arose among the Sumerians.
 Among them were Ur, Uruk, Kish and Lagash – Ur, for example, becoming a city of about 24,000 people.
 In the center of each city was a temple that housed the city's gods, and around each city were fields of grain, orchards of date palms, and land for herding.
 Besides planting and harvesting crops, some Sumerians hunted, fished, or raised livestock.
 In addition to an increase in population, civilization was also about variety, and enough food was produced to support people who worked at other occupations – such as the priesthood, pottery making, weaving, carpentry and smithing.
 There were also traders, and the Sumerians developed an extensive commerce by land and sea.
 They built seaworthy ships, and they imported from afar items made from the wood, stone, tin and copper not found nearby.

 Sumerian writing is the oldest full-fledged writing that archaeologists have discovered.
-The Ubaidians may have introduced the Sumerians to the rudiments of writing and numerical calculation, which the Sumerians used with the rise in trade and to calculate and to keep records of supplies and goods exchanged.
+The Ubaidians may have introduced the Sumerians to the rudiments of writing and numerical calculation, which the Sumerians used for calculating and to keep records of supplies and goods exchanged.
 The Sumerians wrote arithmetic based on units of ten – the number of fingers on both hands.
-Concerned about their star-gods, they mapped the stars and divided a circle into units of sixty, from which our own system of numbers, and seconds and minutes, are derived.
+Concerned about their star-gods, they mapped the stars and divided a circle into units of sixty.

-Early in Sumerian civilization, eighty to ninety percent of those who farmed did so on land they considered theirs rather than communal property.
-Here too the Sumerians were expressing a trend that was common among others.
-Another individual effort was commerce, and with a growth in commerce the Sumerians had begun using money, which made individual wealth more easily measured and stored.
-Commerce required initiative, imagination, an ability to get along with people and luck, and, of course, some merchants were more successful than others.
+Early in Sumerian civilization, eighty to ninety percent of those who farmed did so on land they considered their own rather than communal property.
+Another individual effort was commerce.
+With the growth in commerce the Sumerians had begun using money, which made individual wealth more easily measured and stored.
+Commerce required initiative, imagination, an ability to get along with people and luck, and of course some merchants were more successful than others.

-Common Sumerians remained illiterate and without power, while kings, once elected by common people, became monarchs.
+Meanwhile, common Sumerians remained illiterate and without political power, while kings, once elected by common people, became monarchs.
 The monarchs were viewed as agents of and responsible to the gods.
-It was the religious duty of their subjects to accept their rule as a part of the plan of the gods.
-Governments drafted common people to work on community projects, and common people were obliged to pay taxes to the government in the form of a percentage of their crops, which the city could either sell or use to feed its soldiers and others it supported.
+It was the religious duty of their subjects to accept the monarch's rule as the plan of the gods.
+A monarch's government drafted common people to work on community projects, and common people were obliged to pay taxes to the government in the form of a percentage of their crops, which the city could either sell or use to feed soldiers and other agents of the monarch.